Dean Trust Wigan Special Educational Needs Information Report 2020/2021

 At Dean Trust Wigan we believe that all pupils are entitled to a broad, balanced and differentiated curriculum.
 Pupils are valued equally, regardless of ability and are encouraged to maximise their learning capability.
 The achievements, attitudes and well-being of all pupils are important and practical steps are taken to account for pupils’ varied life experiences and needs.
 Thus enabling pupils to achieve their potential and make a successful transition to adulthood, the world of further education, training or work.

 Progress is the crucial factor in determining the need for additional support.
-Where teachers decide that a student is not making adequate progress, the SENCO and Inclusion Co-ordinator are consulted.
-The SENCO and Inclusion Co-ordinator are then responsible for assessing the pupil to determine if there are special educational needs, they will do this by gaining a holistic view of the child and considering;
+Where teachers decide that a pupil is not making adequate progress, the SENDco and Inclusion Co-ordinator are consulted.
+The SENDco and Inclusion Co-ordinator are then responsible for assessing the pupil to determine if there are special educational needs, they will do this by gaining a holistic view of the child and considering;

-In the first instance contact your child’s learning tutor; if you still have concerns you can contact the Inclusion Co-ordinator, Miss Kirsty Monahan.
+In the first instance contact your child’s learning tutor; if you still have concerns you can contact the Inclusion Co-ordinator, Miss Kirsty Monahan and the SENDco Mrs Lindsey Wilson.

 We pride ourselves on building positive relationships with parents.
 We are open and honest with parents and hope that they are able to be the same with us.